KAITEKI Health and Productivity Management

 Eliminating Excessive Working Hours and Increasing the Paid Vacation Usage Rate

-To accurately track actual working hours, our attendance system records when employees log on and off of the computers they use.
+To accurately track actual working hours, our attendance system records when employees log on and off the computers they use.
 This helps prevent discrepancies between actual and reported working hours.

 We are also implementing awareness-raising activities, such as presentations for managers about the proper management of working hours, aimed at reducing overtime through self-directed work improvement in each department.